monniert/unicorn/README.md

 <summary><b>Important notes :page_with_curl:</b></summary>

 1. :exclamation:<b>These small models correspond to an old version of the code</b>, with in particular less training iterations.
-We release them for retrocompatibility and completeness, retrain them from scratch for a thorough comparison.
+We release them for retrocompatibility and completeness, retrain from scratch for a thorough comparison.
 2. it may happen that `gdown` hangs, if so you can download them manually with the gdrive links and move them to the `models` folder.

 </details>